nplan-io/ml_paper_club/README.md

 ## Joining Instructions ##

 Whilst the COVID-19 quarantine lasts we will be conducting ML Paper Club remotely.
-Same day, same time, but via video-call.
+Same day (Thursdays), same time (12h30 London), but via video-call.
 Every week, we will post a link next to the paper so that you can join at the time of the Meetup.
 The link will be posted here a few minutes before the start of the discussion.
 Bear in mind that these meetings may be recorded for dissemination purposes.

+During the discussion:
+- Raise your (virtual) hand if you want to speak.
+- Post in the Q&A section if you want something answered by the speaker.
+- Feel free to make comments in the chat.

 ## Next meetup's paper ##